dangerfarms/react-native-batch/README.md

 Contributions welcome.

-(The push notification parts of this project is based on https://github.com/bamlab/react-native-batch-push)
+Credit: The push notification parts of this project is based on [bamlab's react-native-batch-push package](https://github.com/bamlab/react-native-batch-push)

 ## Getting started